Sourcing from China and quality assurance

 Once a design has been completed, sample components or products need to be made.
 Before starting, it is essential that the approval criteria for the product is documented in the form of an inspection and test specification and agreed with the supplier.

 Sample manufacture and approval is a critical stage, requiring proactive engagement to inspect and provide timely feedback to the supplier.
 Once samples have been approved, “golden” samples must be retained for all components and complete products.
-These will form the references for future discussions related to manufacture and quality.
+These will form the references for future discussions related to manufacturing and quality.

 Following sample approval, it is strongly recommended that a test order is completed to fully exercise production tooling and processes before starting volume production.

-Once all manufacturing processes have been agreed and proven, the control of the consistency of manufacture needs to be maintained.
+Once all manufacturing processes have been agreed upon and proven, the control of the consistency of manufacture needs to be maintained.
 Hence, it is of great value to agree and implement a manufacturing process control plan.
 However, it is important to match the level of detail in the plan to correspond with the essential requirements of the item and avoid over-specifying controls.

 When starting volume production for the first time it advisable to ensure that extra precautions and monitoring are put in place to ensure consistency of product quality and that the agreed requirements are met.